dashio-connect/python-dashio/Documents/Documentation.md

 * *control_id : str.* A unique identity string.
 The identity string must be a unique string for each ButtonGroup per device
 * *title: str.* A short title for the button group
+* *style : ButtonGroupStyle*.
+Can be ButtonGroupStyle.BASIC, ButtonGroupStyle.HIGHLIGHT.
 * *text : str.* The text that appears on the ButtonGroup

 #### Button Group Methods